 Reviewers will have your application, academic transcript, and resume.
 Despite all of this material, reviewers may still want to know whether you would be a good member of their research team or have the confidence and drive to be successful in their program.

-They will read your personal statement to answer the question, “Who are you — as a person?”
-What are you like as a human being?
-Are you someone whom they would enjoying having on their team? in their lab? in their work group?
+They will read your personal statement to answer the question, “Who are you— as a person?”
+What are your values?
+How do you think?

 How do you create a version of yourself that feels alive?